-Skin allergies are very common and could be due to different reasons.
-Itchy skin (pruritus) or skin rashes can be caused when you are exposed to certain plants, food or medications.
-Eczema (common in children) is a chronic condition that causes redness of skin and makes them itchy.
-Urticaria (common in adults) or hives are red, itchy rashes due to skin reaction.
+It feels very embarrassing and painful when you have red, bumpy or itchy skin.
+There could be different reasons and one of them is due to allergic reactions.
+Itchy skin (pruritus) or skin rashes can also be caused when you are exposed to certain plants, food or medication reactions.
+Your skin is commonly involved in severe allergic reactions.
+But, sometimes it is also involved in chronic allergies like eczema (common in children) and urticaria (common in adults).
 The symptoms may appear both on and under your skin.

 Atopic eczema can affect any part of your body.
 But, mostly it affects hands, elbows, back of knees, face and scalp in children.

 Risk factors that can worsen the condition:

 The exact cause of eczema is not known, but there are certain risk factors which can worsen your condition like